All Collections

 Updated over a week ago

-This article will show you how to generate a report card that includes grades from the standards gradebook.
+This article will show you how to generate a report card that includes standards-based data only.
 Report cards can only be generated in admin or main admin accounts.
-You can include both points and standards data on a report card, but this article will focus on the standards gradebook.
+You can include both assessments and standards data on a report card, but this article will focus on the standards.

 General Information: